veysiygt/nodejs-rabbitmq/README.md

 1. npm install
 2. docker run -d --name rabbitmq -p 5672:5672 rabbitmq

-For publisher = npm run publisher
-For consumer = npm run consumer
+Note: When you want to start a publisher, use the npm run publisher command.
+When you want to start a consumer, use the npm run consumer command.